-CSL Linda Jones Fourth Akela
+CSL Linda Jones Fifth Akela

 Geoff Oliver received a Silver Acorn in 2005 for his very significant work at Group, District and County events.
 He had been greatly involved in Gang Shows, Jamborees and Jubilee events.

-2007 CSL Jeremy Racher Fifth Akela
+2007 CSL Jeremy Racher Sixth Akela

 BSL Denise Owen Restated Beaver Colony which provides the Pack with significantly more engaged Tenderfoots; a significant part of the whole experience.